seisflows.solver.specfem

 str

-path to any externally stored data required by the solver
+path to any externally stored waveform data required for data-synthetic comparison

 str